TUM-DSE/focaccia/README.md

     This first version is very fragile.
 As soon as angr can't handle a branch instruction (which is the case for almost any branch instruction), it aborts with an error.

+ - `interpreter.py`: Contains an algorithm that evaluates a symbolic expression to a concrete value, using a reference state as input.

 ## Helpers

  - `lldb_target.py`: Implements angr's `ConcreteTarget` interface for [LLDB](https://lldb.llvm.org/).